Soon to be

-Unless otherwise agreed at the time of entry or set out in the rules, the insurance provided by the club begins at the time stated in the member’s certificate of entry, and continues until noon GMT on the following 20 February, and thereafter, unless terminated in accordance with the rules, from policy year to policy year
+Unless otherwise agreed at the time of entry or set out in the rules, the insurance provided by the club begins at the time stated in the member’s certificate of entry, and continues for a period of 12 months, or other period as stated on the certificate of entry, unless terminated in accordance with the rules.

 If a member does not wish to continue the insurance in respect of the ship, he must give notice in writing to the managers not later than 30 days before the expiry of the period of insurance.